My water bottle still smells like the river.

 yet my mind remains fixated on river water and glistening sand granules.

-I order a Margaret Atwood novel in-between nods of half-attention.
+I order a Margaret Atwood novel in-between nods of half-attention on KPIs and retention rates.

 I’m here, yet not.